Special procedural guarantees

 UNHCR conducts several general training sessions for new staff per year and as requested by the relevant authority.
 UNHCR also holds information sessions and lectures on topics such as the submission of international protection applications, information sessions for newly arrived asylum seekers and the role of the UNHCR in the international protection process.

 Other NGOs, such as Spiritan Asylum Services Initiative (Spirasi) also provide training on working with victims of torture.
 Such training is however conducted on an ad-hoc basis upon request.
 In 2020, Spirasi conducted two training sessions, one session related to the new model for asylum accommodation, while the other related to resettlement support.
 Spirasi is also involved in training for the refugee resettlement programme, through which the majority of their training requests come through.
-Throughout 2021, Spirasi conducted nine training sessions on varying topics related to working with victims of torture.[4]
-Data in respect of trainings conducted by Spirasi in 2022 was not available at the time of updating.
+Throughout 2021, Spirasi conducted nine training sessions on varying topics related to working with victims of torture.[8]
+Data in respect of trainings conducted by Spirasi in 2022 and 2023 was not available at the time of updating.

 The Irish Refugee Council provides dedicated early legal advice to applicants who are deemed vulnerable or in particular need on a case-by-case basis and subject to organisational capacity at the time.[9]